 How much power we can develop over a relatively long time is critical in sports where you have to overcome an external load or resistance many times.
-Such sports are canoeing, rowing, swimming, cross country skiing, alpine skiing, skating, wrestling, sailing, long distance and most ball games.
+Such sports are canoeing, rowing, swimming, cross country skiing, alpine skiing, skating, wrestling, sailing, long-distance, and most ball games.

 In all these sports, it is important that training methods take into account the actual movement pattern that the particular sport requires.
-When we train with relatively little external weight load, it can often be useful to use the strain that is slightly heavier than the sport requires.
-Examples of this are running in loose sand or snow, skate imitation with a weight load, ran with the weight vest, paddling with resistance, etc. Cross-country skiers engaged in a lot of bouncing, cross-country long hills with poles to train the special force that is needed to effectively in the hills on skis.
-Endurance strength training can also be implemented with external loading of partner or elastic rubber bands as resistance.
+When we train with relatively little external weight load, it can often be useful to use a strain that is slightly heavier than the sport requires.
+Examples of this are running in loose sand or snow, skate imitation with a weight load, running with the weight vest, paddling with resistance, etc. Cross-country skiers engaged in a lot of bouncing, cross-country long hills with poles to train the special force that is needed to effectively in the hills on skis.
+Endurance strength training can also be implemented with external loading of the partner or elastic rubber bands as resistance.
 Table 5 shows an actual training method to increase the muscles ability to use greater force in a sport or an exercise over a certain time:

-Load small (0-50% of 1RM)
+- Load small (0-50% of 1RM)

-Bet the max – the maximum
+- Bet the max – the maximum

-Motion Mode slow – moderate
+- Motion Mode slow – moderate

-Repetition/duration of fatigue occurs
+- Repetition/duration of fatigue occurs

-Number of series per exercise 5-10
+- Number of series per exercise 5-10

-The pause between the series
+- The pause between the series

-10-15 seconds (short pause)
+- 10-15 seconds (short pause)

-2-3 minutes (long pause)
+- 2-3 minutes (long pause)

 - Number drills 5-10